datastax/dsbulk/manual/settings.md

 #### --[dsbulk.]batch.maxSizeInBytes _&lt;number&gt;_

 The maximum data size that a batch can hold.
 This is the number of bytes required to encode all the data to be persisted, without counting the overhead generated by the native protocol (headers, frames, etc.).
 The value specified here should be lesser than or equal to the value that has been configured server-side for the option `batch_size_fail_threshold_in_kb` in cassandra.yaml, but note that the heuristic used to compute data sizes is not 100% accurate and sometimes underestimates the actual size.
-See the documentation for the [https://docs.datastax.com/en/dse/6.0/dse-dev/datastax_enterprise/config/configCassandra_yaml.html#configCassandra_yaml__advProps](cassandra.yaml configuration file) for more information.
+See the documentation for the [cassandra.yaml configuration file](https://docs.datastax.com/en/dse/6.0/dse-dev/datastax_enterprise/config/configCassandra_yaml.html#configCassandra_yaml__advProps) for more information.
 When set to a value lesser than or equal to zero, the maximum data size is considered unlimited.
 At least one of `maxBatchStatements` or `maxSizeInBytes` must be set to a positive value when batching is enabled.

 Default: **-1**.